mach-composer/mach-composer-cli/docs/src/index.md

   and Azure Functions), including (alpha) support for building your microservices with the Serverless Framework
-- Multi-tenancy support for managing many instances of your platform, that share the same library of micro services
+- Multi-tenancy support for managing many instances of your platform, that share the same library of microservices
 - CI/CD tools for automating the delivery of your MACH ecosystem
 - Tight integration with AWS an Azure, including an (opinionated) setup of these cloud environments

-The framework is intended as the 'center piece' of your MACH architecture and incorporates industry best practises such as the 12 Factor Methodology, Infrastrucure-as-code, DevOps, immutable deployments, FAAS, etc.
+The framework is intended as the 'centerpiece' of your MACH architecture and incorporates industry best practises such as the 12 Factor Methodology, Infrastructure-as-code, DevOps, immutable deployments, FAAS, etc.

 With combining (and requiring) these practises, using the framework has significant impact on your engineering methodology and organisation.
 On the